|Second Tuesday in September 2012|

 |Third Thursday in September 2012|

-Today, September 22nd 2012, is "offically" the first day of autumn; and I'm spending it in the throes of the upheaval in my urban (NYC) garden, an upheaval that has interrupted my life, as well as the lives of the 80+ things which I grow here, and the lives of the occasional bee, loner cardinal (who I've now named Cam), and Cam's entourage of house finches, mourning doves and sparrows.
+Today, September 22nd 2012, is "offically" the first day of autumn; and I'm spending it in the throes of the upheaval in my rooftop garden (located in NYC) an upheaval that has interrupted my life, as well as the lives of the 80+ things which I grow here, and the lives of the occasional bee, loner cardinal (who I've now named Cam), and Cam's entourage of House finches, Mourning doves and House sparrows.